Top 10 Best Sites

 Some guys call it being “friend-zoned” or the ultimate put down.
 A bit dramatic, but we get it.
 Rejection is tough.

 There’s the potential for confusion and disappointment as you try to interpret and decode her words.
 You really like her and don’t want to lose her, but you are faced with decisions about moving on and being friends.

 Here are a few clues about what she means and how to respond.

 She’s come to the conclusion that she is no longer interested in dating you.
-She may think you’re a great guy, but she isn’t physically attracted to you, doesn’t see a long-term relationship or realized she is not ready to commit.
+She may think you’re a great guy, but she isn’t physically attracted to you, doesn’t see a long-term relationship, or realized she is not ready to commit to any person.

 Consider if you want to be friends with her and what is best for you.
 Be honest with yourself to determine if: